O957/O957/README.md

 # Context

-I consider myself an average _data scientist_.
+I consider myself a _data scientist_.

 > _Data Scientist: Person who is better at statistics than any software engineer and better software engineering than any statistician._
 >